12 Reasons to Snowmobile in Fernie, BC

 Snowmobile retailers in Fernie are serious about service and quality:

-Gearhub - Snowmobile accessories and clothing.
-Avy gear sales, rentals and support.
+- Gearhub - Snowmobile accessories and clothing.
+Avalanche safety gear sales, rentals and support.
 Located close to Coal Creek Staging Area.

-Avalanche gear and backcountry info is also available at The Guides Hut.
+- Avalanche gear and backcountry info is also available at the Gearhub, in Downtown Fernie.

 11. Nightlife, Dining & Entertainment